telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/generate-communication-key.md

 11. If running the <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-execution-server#start-the-execution-client" target="_blank">Execution client application from the system tray</a> is restarted.

     __Note!__ You may see a message that the Execution server app is closed and you need to start it manually.

     ![Restart Execution server](/img/knowledge-base/scheduling-kb/communication-key/restart-exec-server.png)

 12. If the machine with the project is a separate machine repeat steps 8. to 10. also for it.
-If Test Studio application is running while importing the new key be sure to restart it.
+If __Test Studio application is running while importing the new key be sure to restart it__.
 13. Continue with <a href="/automated-tests/scheduling/connect-to-scheduling-server" target="_blank">connecting the project to the Scheduler</a> and scheduling test lists.